 As of January 1, 2014 the Manitoba Wheat and Barley Growers Association joins other equivalent organizations established in Alberta (2012) and in Saskatchewan (2013) to strategically invest in research and market development initiatives that advance the profitability and sustainability of wheat and/or barley production for growers.

-The check-off for wheat is $0.52 per tonne and the check-off for barley is $0.50 per tonne.
+Currently, the check-off for wheat is $0.52 per tonne and the check-off for barley is $0.50 per tonne.